coniferousdyer/Stats-Portal/README.md

 cp .env.template .env.local
 ```

 You can then fill in the required values in the `.env.local` file.
+Also fill in the required values in `sentry.properties` to send errors to Sentry.

 4. The app is now ready to be run.
 Run the app.